dolivetree/documentation/language/introduction/units.md

 Speed = Distance / Duration
 ==> 20 miles per hour
 ```

 ## Converting between units

 ### Simple units

 Decipad understands some basic units.
-To convert between them you can use the `in` operator like this:
+To convert between them you can use the `in` directive like this:

 ```deci live
 3 km in miles